 I had to quickly understand the event and the client's needs and motivations.
 For example, they wanted to promote the event ASAP with a countdown timer, which had to be developed.
 Since their main goal was promoting it, I proposed 2 phases in order to publish it ASAP while we created the timer.

 Our biggest limitation was time, since our sprints lasted for 3 weeks and the event was in 2 months.
 Other restraints included development needs, reliance on external entities, and changing requirements.
-It was imperative to have a solid plan with several intertwined and complex phases.
+It was imperative to have a solid plan with several intertwined but flexible phases.

 Validating and delivering the UX solutions was of the utmost importance, but I also took full ownership of this project, coordinating with all disciplines and even doing tasks beyond my scope.
 It was important to change the plan as hardships arised to make sure we delivered an exceptional result.